awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecr-replicationconfiguration-repositoryfilter.md

 # AWS::ECR::ReplicationConfiguration RepositoryFilter<a name="aws-properties-ecr-replicationconfiguration-repositoryfilter"></a>

 The filter settings used with image replication\.
 Specifying a repository filter to a replication rule provides a method for controlling which repositories in a private registry are replicated\.
-If no repository filter is specified, all images in the repository are replicated\.
+If no filters are added, the contents of all repositories are replicated\.

 ## Syntax<a name="aws-properties-ecr-replicationconfiguration-repositoryfilter-syntax"></a>